Updated: Jul 28

 The best books for a gig are ones that relate to mermaids, the sea, or fish.
 The Rainbow Fish is a great kids’ book!
 You can also find books about The Little Mermaid.
 Check the book department at your local thrift store.
 I found some real gems there!

 You would think for a pool party that the host would have pool floats and pool toys, but this is not always the case.
-It’s safe to come prepared with things like beach balls and pool noodles.
+It’s safe to come prepared with things like beach balls.
 You can usually find them at the dollar store.

 A beach ball can really liven things up.
 Get the kids moving in a game of volleyball or just a game of catch.
 I like to throw the ball up and then bounce it off my head.
 You could also try sitting on the edge of the pool and using your tail to “kick” the ball.